angristan/awesome-stars/README.md

 - [denilsonsa/prettyping](https://github.com/denilsonsa/prettyping) - `prettyping` is a wrapper around the standard `ping` tool, making the output prettier, more colorful, more compact, and easier to read.
 - [jpetazzo/dind](https://github.com/jpetazzo/dind) - Docker in Docker
 - [spaceship-prompt/spaceship-prompt](https://github.com/spaceship-prompt/spaceship-prompt) - :rocket::star: A Zsh prompt for Astronauts
-- [dtcooper/raspotify](https://github.com/dtcooper/raspotify) - Spotify Connect client for the Raspberry Pi that Just Works™
+- [dtcooper/raspotify](https://github.com/dtcooper/raspotify) - A Spotify Connect client that mostly Just Works™
 - [paladini/ghost-on-github-pages](https://github.com/paladini/ghost-on-github-pages) - Ghost on Github Pages.
 Build and deploy Ghost for free in a few minutes.
 - [hashicorp/docker-hub-images](https://github.com/hashicorp/docker-hub-images) - Automatic builds of container images for Docker Hub
 - [eduardschaeli/wget-image-scraper](https://github.com/eduardschaeli/wget-image-scraper) - Scrapes images from a list of urls with wget